 Before trying anything else, do a restart of the Xcode and then try to run the app on the beta device.
 This could also work in solving the “could not locate device support files iOS 11” error.

 Xcode is a wonderful IDE for developing iOS apps using Swift programming language.
 You can test the app build using Xcode on your iOS device very easily, but sometimes it will display the following error – could not locate device support files.
 This error has affected many iOS developers, especially after iOS 11 update and they have been unable to test the apps that they develop on their device.
-And if you want to backup iPhone data to computer, AnyTrans for iOS will be your good helper at any time you need.
+And if you want to backup iPhone data to computer, AnyTrans will be your good helper at any time you need.
 Just get it to your computer and have a free trial >

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >